-In oneM2M Release 1 the present document "Study on Abstraction and Semantics Enablements" resulted in a set of new use cases that rely on semantic support by oneM2M (annex A).
-In addition the study collected Abstraction technologies and Technologies for a Semantic M2M System (clauses 6 and 7).
-Clause 8 contains a proposal how the oneM2M System can be enhanced by including additional semantic capabilities.
+In oneM2M Release 1 the current TR-0007 "Study on Abstraction and Semantics Enablements" resulted in a set of new use cases that rely on semantic support by oneM2M (Annex A).
+In addition the study collected Abstraction technologies and Technologies for a Semantic M2M System (sections 6 and 7).
+Section 8 contains a proposal how the oneM2M

+© oneM2M Partners Type 1 (ARIB, ATIS, CCSA, ETSI, TIA, TTA, TTC) Page 79 of 117 This is a draft oneM2M document and should not be relied upon; the final version, if any, will be made available by oneM2M Partners Type 1.
+System can be enhanced by including additional semantic capabilities.
 It contains design principles for modelling Devices, Things and their associations.
 Involvement of device manufacturers can be achieved through "Device Type Templates".
-Clause 8.4 proposes some specific modeling aspects for interworking with non-oneM2M devices and networks in support of Abstraction and Semantics in oneM2M.
+Section 8.4 proposes some specific modeling aspects for interworking with non-oneM2M devices and networks in support of Abstraction and Semantics in oneM2M.